oracle-livelabs/security/accessgovernance-access-controls/ag-instance-setup/ag-instance-setup.md

     ![Access Governance console](images/ag-console.png)

 ## Task 2: Modify the Email ID of the Users in OCI IAM

 1. Login to the OCI console Identity Domain: ag-domain as the Identity Domain Administrator.

-    * In the OCI console, navigate to Identity -> Domains ->  ag-domain -> Users
+2. In the OCI console, navigate to Identity -> Domains -> ag-domain -> Users

-    * Click on the Downward arrow on the right corner for each of them and select *View details*
+3. Click on the Downward arrow on the right corner for each of them and select View details

-    * Click on *Edit User*.
+4. Click on Edit User.

-    * Modify the *Email* field of the users to the following values:
+    Modify the Email field of the users to the following values:

-        - pamela.green : pamela.green@orcl.com
+    pamela.green : pamela.green@orcl.com

-        - mhernandez   : mark.hernandez@orcl.com
+    mhernandez : mark.hernandez@orcl.com

-        - harlan.bullard : harlan.bullard@orcl.com
+    harlan.bullard : harlan.bullard@orcl.com

-        - jerry.poland : jerry.poland@orcl.com
+    jerry.poland : jerry.poland@orcl.com

-   * Click *Save changes*
+  Click Save changes

 ## Task 3: Assign AG Application Roles to Users